fdurupinar/bioagents/README.md

 ## Lisp
 Many CwC components are written in Lisp.
-We only officially support SBCL, though we have made some effort to also support CCL.
+We only officially support [SBCL](http://www.sbcl.org) (1.3.1 or later; some code is known not to work in 1.2.11), though we have made some effort to also support CCL.

 ## Perl
 This project uses several Perl scripts to facilitate tasks (e.g.,